AmbireTech/adex-protocol/targetingAndBidding.md

 For the categories, we use the IAB taxonomy: it even has IAB25-7 (Incentivized), with one addition to it: IAB13-ADX1 (Cryptocurrency), because there's no such category in IAB's taxonomy (closest is IAB13-11, stocks).

-## Implementation in /units-for-slot (Supermarket or Market)
+## Implementation in /units-for-slot (Market)

-The supermarket must apply all the rules that do not result in an error, and use that to filter campaigns, sort them by price, and return top N (where N is a supermarket configuration).
+The Market must apply all the rules that do not result in an error, and use that to filter campaigns, sort them by price, and return top N (where N is a configuration).
 This logic is shared with the AdView (old impl in `adview-manager` crate), but executed with less input variables.

-The supermarket should also apply `adSlot.rules` to additionally filter results based on publisher requirements (e.g. min CPM).
+The Market should also apply `adSlot.rules` to additionally filter results based on publisher requirements (e.g. min CPM).
 This replaces the previous filtering by min CPM, and the issue should be renamed from `NO_UNITS_FOR_MINCPM` to `NO_UNITS_FOR_ADSLOTRULES`.

 Do not forget that there are other criteria for filtering campaigns as well, such as ad unit type, as well as platform policies (limits of earning, limits of number of campaigns a publisher can earn from, etc.).
 In fact, those should be applied before applying targeting.